Handling Bricks Forms in Test Flows

 • • Execute the test flow multiple times across different sessions to confirm reliability.

-If Checkview adds full Bricks Forms support, we will implement custom logic to ensure all test flows prioritize the name attribute over the field ID automatically.
+If CheckView adds full Bricks Forms support, we will implement custom logic to ensure all test flows prioritize the name attribute over the field ID automatically.
 Until then, auto-generated test flows will not work with Bricks forms, and users should rely on custom test flows using the name attribute.